slu-dss/lesson-template/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-dss/lesson-template?branch=master&svg=true)](https://ci.appveyor.com/project/chris-prener/lesson-template)

 ## Lesson Overview
 This repository models the layout of a SLU DSS lesson.
 An overview of our lesson structure is available from the lesson's associated [slides](https://slu-dss.github.io/lesson-template/).
-Additional details are available from this repository's [wiki](https://github.com/slu-dss/lesson-template/wiki).
+Additional details that describe each element of a lesson are available from this repository's [wiki](https://github.com/slu-dss/lesson-template/wiki).

 ### Objectives
 At the end of this lesson, participants should be able to: